 Mr Milesi said that the accommodation and facilities regularly being improved and upgraded all the time.

-The refuge was designed to rehabilitate those in need and get them “out of that cycle”.
+Our retreats are designed to get those in need “out of that cycle”.

 Rent is $285 a week & plus small amounts for power & water.
 Residents said they were largely happy with their lot.
 “Compared to institutions or the streets it’s fantasy island,” 44-year-old Mike said.

 A past (general manager) Jamie Earnshaw used to be homeless but worked his way up to his new role.
 He credited other like-minded residents and counselors who were there to help each other through the “shitty times”.

 The eldest resident in the centre Norman Tattersall, 69, was also on the streets but now lives in a room with his cat Turk where he wants to stay permanently.
 He said the other tenants were friendly but occasionally had the odd blues and blow-ups “like any family”.